slider1

 (in collaboration with Prof. Robert (Bob) Charles Robinson, School of Biomolecular Science and Engineering, VISTEC)

-Research Grant
+Research Grants

-• ThaiSC (NSTDA) Voucher Program 2 award – Research Project Budget Supplement (2025)
+• ThaiSC (NSTDA) Voucher Program 2 Award – Research Project Budget Supplement (2025)

 for high performance computing (HPC) credits valued up to 99,900 Baht (6,600 SHr) under the project "CanDrugAI: End-to-End AI-Driven Anticancer Drug Discovery & Development" [PI: Assoc.
 Prof. Dr. Thanyada Rungrotmongkol, Fac.
 Science, Chulalongkorn University]